coq/coq/doc/sphinx/addendum/extraction.rst

 .. cmd:: Extraction Inline {+ @qualid }

-   In addition to the automatic inline feature, the constants mentionned by this command will always be inlined during extraction.
+   In addition to the automatic inline feature, the constants mentioned by this command will always be inlined during extraction.

 .. cmd:: Extraction NoInline {+ @qualid }